 The LA Film Festival is a qualifying festival for prestigious awards in the film industry.
 Films selected for the LA Film Festival qualify for the following nominations: the Spirit Awards (for feature-length films), the Academy Awards® in the Narrative, Animated, and Documentary Short Film categories (short films), and a Cinema Eye Honors for Non Fiction Filmmaking (for documentary feature films).

-All submissions must be made via Film Freeway.
-Required submission materials are listed below.
+All submissions must be made via Withoutabox.
+Required submission materials:

-- Completed submission form, submitted online via Film Freeway.
+- Completed submission form, submitted online via Withoutabox.

 - We prefer all screeners to be submitted online.
 However, we also accept DVDs if necessary.
 Three (3) DVD copies are required (Region 0 or 1 and NTSC preferred).
 For short films (under 45 mins.), submit one (1) DVD.

 - For any mailed materials, write your Withoutabox Submission ID number on the envelope and, if submitting a DVD, on the disk.
 Please Note: we greatly prefer online screeners, not DVDs.